 By partnering with brick-and-mortar retailers, meal kit makers are hoping to bolster their business by addressing the needs of a wider range of customers.

-“HelloFresh (an Accredited Partner) strikes a chord with households that want fresh dinners on the table, without artificial ingredients or overly complicated recipes,” Hartmann said.
+“HelloFresh (an Authorized Partner) strikes a chord with households that want fresh dinners on the table, without artificial ingredients or overly complicated recipes,” Hartmann said.

 “The addition of retail, a channel well-placed to benefit from the unique data, brand and infrastructure assets we have built out over the years, allows us to better address the everyday needs for even more customers, adding what we view as a highly complementary customer segment.”

-You can learn more about HelloFresh (an Accredited Partner) by reading reviews of the company here.
+You can learn more about HelloFresh (an Authorized Partner) by reading reviews of the company here.